natashagogo/100-Days-Of-Swift-UI/README.md

 # Goals

-Before starting this project, I decided to ignore design and focus on data.
-My goal was to build a note-taking app that I designed prior to starting the course.
+Before starting this course, I decided to ignore design and focus on data.

+Although my short-term goal was to build a note-taking app, I wanted to learn how to think like an engineer.
+So, after a year of being immersed in design, I traded one way of thinking for another and focused on software architecture and data flow.

+To my surprise, the leap from information architecture to data structures was quite smooth, as both treat information like a verb.

 # Summary